For most backcountry skiers, taking AIARE level 1 is an obvious choice.

 What about taking a Level 2 course?
 When should I take it?
 Is it just for professional ski patrollers and forecasters?
 Is it too technical and will go over my head?
 Do I have enough experience skiing the backcountry yet?
 Why do most people that sign up for a Level 2 decide to take it?

 Why?
 What can you expect to get out of this course?
 The backcountry community relies on all of us to be well informed to maximize the safety of this outdoor pursuit.
-We owe it to the people we ski with, the larger community, and ourselves to continue leanrning.
-Our AIARE level 2 course helps you prepare to take on a leadership role in recreational or professional backcountry teams.
+We owe it to the people we ski with, the larger community, and ourselves to continue learning.
+Our AIARE level 2 course helps you prepare to take on a leadership role in recreational backcountry teams.
 You can expect to advance your understanding of avalanche terrain, snow stability, mechanisms of avalanche triggers and releases, discuss snowpack changes over time, learn guidelines for snow, weather and avalanche observation and recording, learn a framework for snow stability analysis and forecasting, and improve companion rescue skills.
 You can use this knowledge to give back to the larger community.